-Students who also qualify for special education services determined to have violated this policy may be suspended, expelled, or remanded or otherwise disciplined only in accordance with special education laws and policies.
-For zero tolerance offenses, remand of a student who qualifies for special education services must be based on recommendation of the IEP team and the student must have a manifestation meeting prior to remand or exclusion from school for over ten (10) days.

-Unless a disciplinary infraction is the direct result of a student's disability, the student will be disciplined in the same manner as a nondisabled student.
-The district, parent/guardian, and relevant members of the IEP team shall review all relevant information to determine:
+Students who also qualify for special education services determined to have violated this policy may be suspended, expelled, or remanded or otherwise disciplined only in accordance with applicable federal and state laws and policies.
+For zero tolerance offenses, remand of a student who qualifies for special education services must be based on recommendation of the IEP team consistent with IDEA; and the student must have a manifestation meeting prior to remand or exclusion from school for over ten (10) days.
+Unless a disciplinary infraction is the direct result of a child's disability, the child will be disciplined in the same manner as a nondisabled child.
+The District, parent/guardian, and relevant members of the IEP team shall review all relevant information to determine:

-- a. if the conduct was a direct result of the district's failure to implement the IEP; and/or - b. if the conduct in question was caused by, or had a direct and substantial relationship to, the student's disability.
+- 1. if the conduct was a direct result of the District's failure to implement the IEP; and/or - 2. if the conduct in question was caused by, or had a direct and substantial relationship to, the child's disability.

-Serious safety issues involving weapons, drugs, or inflicting serious bodily injury upon another person while at school, on school premises, or at a school function will result in removal for up to forty-five school days.
-In cases of expulsions [suspensions longer than ten (10) days], the student must continue to receive educational services.
+Serious safety issues involving weapons, drugs, or inflicting serious bodily injury upon another person while at school, on school premises, or at a school function will result in removal for up to 45 school days.
+In cases of expulsions (suspensions longer than ten (10) days), the child must continue to receive educational services.

-Regular education students may invoke rights under special education laws under certain conditions, including if the parent has expressed concern in writing to supervisory or administrative personnel of the district, or the student's teacher, that the student is in need of special education and related services.
+Regular education students may invoke rights under applicable federal and state laws under certain conditions, including if the parent/guardian has expressed concern in writing to supervisory or administrative personnel of the District, or the child's teacher, that the child is in need of special education and related services.

-The school district must also contact the education specialist at the Department of Children's Services if a foster child (with or without an identified disability) has allegedly committed an offense that may result in a suspension of ten (10) or more days or has had a petition filed against him/her by the school or school system.
+The school district must also contact the Education Specialist at the Department of Children's Services if a foster child (with or without an identified disability) has allegedly committed an offense that may result in a suspension of ten (10) or more days or has had a petition filed against him/her by the school or school system.

-STUDENT CODE OF CONDUCT (Offenses and Penalties by Category)
+STUDENT CONDUCT - Student Code of Conduct (Offenses and Penalties by Category)